San Francisco & Marin Real Estate FAQ: 50+ Buyer & Seller Questions Answered

 4. What are current mortgage rates in the Bay Area and are homes affordable?

-Current mortgage rates in California and the Bay Area are mostly in the mid‑5% to low‑6% range for many 15‑ to 30‑year fixed loans, with some jumbo and credit‑union products still advertising rates in the mid‑5s for highly qualified borrowers.
+Mortgage rates in California and the Bay Area have eased off their 2023 peaks, with many 15- to 30-year fixed loans running in the mid-5% to low-6% range and some jumbo and credit-union products advertising lower for highly qualified borrowers.
+Check current rates with your lender, since they move daily.

-Even with rates off their 2023 peaks, Bay Area homes remain expensive relative to local incomes, so “affordability” is still a major challenge, especially for first‑time buyers.
-Recent data suggests typical Bay Area median prices in the roughly 1.1M–1.4M range and affordability indices in the 12%–30% band, meaning only a minority of households can comfortably qualify for a median‑priced home at current rates.
-For many buyers, homes are more “accessible” than they were at the very top of the rate cycle because payments have eased slightly and sellers have adjusted expectations, but they are not cheap; success usually requires a strong income, meaningful down payment, and realistic expectations about neighborhood, size, and condition
+Even with rates off their highs, Bay Area homes remain expensive relative to local incomes, so affordability is still a major challenge, especially for first-time buyers.
+Typical Bay Area median prices sit roughly in the $1.1M–$1.4M range, and only a minority of households can comfortably qualify for a median-priced home at current rates.
+Homes are more accessible than at the very top of the rate cycle because payments have eased slightly and sellers have adjusted expectations, but success usually requires a strong income, a meaningful down payment, and realistic expectations about neighborhood, size, and condition.

 5. Is renting or buying better right now?